Henryvw/hvw_webhub/Quotes_I_Like.markdown

 The Obstacle Is The Way	Ancient Zen Saying - Within Every Obstacle is an Opportunity to improve your condition

-On s’engage et puis on voit - First get into a fight, and then decides what to do.
-Napoleon

 In the dime stores and bus stations/ People talk of situations/ Read books, repeat quotations/ Draw conclusions on the wall/ Some speak of the future/ My love she speaks softly/ She knows there's no success like failure/ And that failure's no success at all	Bob Dylan

-"Worf: [Blood-curdling roar].
-That is how the Klingon lures a mate.
-Ensign Crusher: Are you telling me I should go yell at her?
-Worf: No, men do not roar.
-Women roar.
-Then they hurl heavy objects and claw at you.
-Ensign Crusher: What does the man do?
-Worf: He ducks a lot."
-Star Trek TNG

 Wenn man einen Stein ins Wasser wirft, so eilt er sich auf dem schnellsten Weg zum Grunde des Wassers.
 So ist es, wenn Siddhartha ein Ziel hat, einen Vorsatz hat.
 Siddharta tut nichts, er wartet, er denkt, er fastet, aber es geht durch die Dinge der Welt hindurch wie der Stein durchs Wasser, ohne etwas zu tun, ohne sich zu rühren: er wird gezogen, er läßt sich fallen.
 Sein Ziel zieht ihn an sich, denn er läßt nichts in seine Seele ein, was dem Ziel widerstreben könnte.
 Das ist es, was Siddharta bei den Samanas gelernt hat.
 Es ist was, was die Toren Zauber nennen und wovon sie meinen, es werde durch die Dämonen bewirkt.
 Nichts wird von den Dämonen bewirkt, es gibt keine Dämonen.
 Jeder kann zaubern, jeder kann seine Ziele erreichen, wenn er denken kann, wenn er warten kann, wenn er fasten kann.	– Siddhartha by Herman Hesse